MrBrax/LiveStreamDVR/README.md

 - Can be set to automatically download the whole stream chat to a JSON file, to be used in my [twitch-vod-chat](https://github.com/MrBrax/twitch-vod-chat) webapp.

 ## Some config help

+**There is now a settings page, editing the json file shouldn't be required anymore**

 `bin_dir`